GitTypo3Org/ApiTypo3Org/Web/index.md

 Archives and offline reading
 ----------------------------

-If an older version of TYPO3 is needed - or for offline consulting -&nbsp; archives are available for download.
-Also for Mac OS Users, notice that TYPO3 API is also coming in Docset format which can be downloaded and installed in this application.
+If an older version of TYPO3 is needed - or for offline consulting - [archives](http://api.typo3.org/archives/) are available for download.

 How it is built?
 ----------------